richardschoen/howtostuff/ibmi_install_amazon_cli_v1.md

 Feel free to send your updates to me for adding to the article by doing a pull request or creating an issue.

+## Watch Out For
+As I was testing I found out that as of 8/8/2023, it appears that the version of the ```botocore``` framework used by ```awscli``` is a bit different than the version that is used by the ```s3fs``` Package I've used for other Python Amazon S3 processes.

+Because of thie you may want to create a virtual environment for the awscli if you're also using something like s3fs.